truenas/middleware/docs/userguide/freenas_intro.rst

 * The size of and the amount of used space in the boot pool is displayed in :menuselection:`System --> Boot`.

+* The "Enable automatic upload of kernel crash dumps and daily telemetry" checkbox has been added to :menuselection:`System --> Advanced`.

 * A "Backup" button has been added to :menuselection:`System --> Advanced`.

 * The system will issue an alert if an update fails and the details of the failure will be written to :file:`/data/update.failed`.